-What questions do you ask when hiring a freelance grant writer?
+There are lots of other questions to ask a grant writer applicant.
 Add your thoughts in the comments!